 - for liability claims

-- from liquidators.
+- of liquidators.

-- for liability while hunting;
+- for liability in connection with the pursuit of hunting;